simonboisset/validest/packages/core/README.md

 Schema type is a function that take an unkown value and return an object `{ data , error }`.
 If value is good error must undefined, if it's not data must be undefined.

-Exemple for a password :
+Example for a password :

 ```ts
 export const password =